VibiumDev/roadie/README.md

 ## Use Cases

-- **Device provisioning** — automate OS setup assistants with an AI agent before SSH or VNC exist on the target
+- **Device provisioning**: automate OS setup assistants with an AI agent before SSH or VNC exist on the target
+- **Mobile device testing**: drive phones and tablets from a browser without touching them
-- **Remote tech support** — view and control someone's device from another room or across the network
+- **Remote tech support**: view and control someone's device from another room or across the network
-- **Mobile device testing** — drive phones and tablets from a browser without touching them
-- **Headless / kiosk management** — control devices that don't have their own input peripherals
-- **General IP-KVM** — same idea as PiKVM or TinyPilot, but with multi-touch support and a ~$20 BOM
+- **General IP-KVM**: same idea as PiKVM or TinyPilot, but with multi-touch support and a ~$20 BOM

 ## How It Works